-AMES, Iowa – June 29, 2013 –Transit systems from Dubuque and Carroll have been honored by the Iowa Department of Transportation for their accomplishments during the 2012 fiscal year.
-Each year at the Iowa Public Transit Association Conference and Annual Meeting, the Iowa DOT recognizes one regional transit system and one urban transit system for the highest percentage increase in ridership coupled with a decrease or lowest increase in operating costs.
+ARNOLDS PARK, Iowa – July 2, 2018 – Transit systems from Bettendorf, Davenport, and Dubuque have been honored by the Iowa Department of Transportation for their accomplishments during the 2017 fiscal year.
+Each year at the Iowa Public Transit Association Conference and Annual Meeting, the Iowa DOT recognizes one regional transit system and one urban transit system for the ratio of change in ridership compared to the change in operating costs.
 Iowa DOT also recognized an individual transit manager for contributions to the improvement of public transit in Iowa.

 For more information on public transportation in Iowa visit: http://www.iowadot.gov/transit/index.aspx